 David Brent became manager of Wernham Hogg’s Slough branch because he had several years' experience in the paper industry.

 Sir Alex Ferguson became a brilliant football manager because of the career he had in football.

 There is evidence, tangible in the case of Sir Alex, and alluded to with Brent, that both were successful in their respective fields.
 Therefore, both received opportunities to forge careers in management because they had managed to hone certain skills over several years.

-Getting there is one thing; being successful is another matter altogether.
-Unfortunately there's no acid test that definitely determines whether someone will be successful within a role.
-Instead, it’s only when someone gets the opportunity to manage, and only then, that their ability to lead and inspire becomes apparent.
+Getting there is one thing, but being successful is another matter altogether.
+Unfortunately, there's no acid test that definitely determines whether someone will be successful in a role.
+Instead, it’s only when someone gets the nod to manage, and only then, that their ability to lead and inspire becomes apparent.

 It’s probably not as simple as that, but I would suggest that the reason Ferguson was able to impress consistently was down to his ability to move with the times.

 In contrast, Brent was incapable of adapting to new situations and, perhaps most crucially, personalities.

 Brent’s personal level of incompetence reached its crescendo the moment he had to incorporate members of the Swindon branch in his Slough team.

 Up until that point, he demonstrated little in terms of managerial nous; however, the responsibilities he had and the work he was required to do was just about manageable.